Drusilla (Buffy the Vampire Slayer): Character history

 Drusilla's history unfolds in flashbacks scattered among numerous episodes of both Buffy the Vampire Slayer and Angel; they are not presented in chronological order.
 In "Lie to Me", Angel explains that, in 1860 when he was still Angelus, he became obsessed with Drusilla, a beautiful young Catholic woman who lived with her parents and two sisters in London.
 Angelus's sire Darla first discovered Drusilla, and presented her to Angelus as a new possible victim to torment.
-Drusilla had psychic abilities, and was capable of occasionally foretelling the future, especially tragic situations.
+At first, Angelus suspected Drusilla of being a burgeoning saint, but he learned that she instead had psychic abilities (an uncommon but confirmed power of random humans in the Buffyverse), and was capable of occasionally foretelling the future, especially tragic situations.
 However, she believed this to be an evil affliction and wished to enter a nunnery to cleanse herself.
 Angelus sensed her purity and became obsessed with destroying her, as Drusilla had the potential for sainthood.
 Angelus first made contact with her by murdering Drusilla's priest, and impersonating him when she went to confession.
 When she confessed that she believed her abilities were evil, Angelus toyed with her by suggesting she embrace the evil instead of rejecting it.
 At some later point Angelus tortured and killed Drusilla's entire family, causing her to flee to a convent in Prague.
 On the day she was to take her holy vows, Angelus made her watch as he killed every person in the convent and engaged in sexual relations with Darla.
 The trauma of Angelus's atrocities drove Drusilla insane, and Angelus chose to turn her into a vampire, as he considered her a masterpiece, a testament to his talent.
 Believing death to be a mercy to her at this point, he chose to sire her to make her pain eternal as an immortal.

 After being sired, Drusilla, now a predator, joined Angelus and Darla on their murderous travels.
-In 1880, Drusilla sired the young poet William, who joined the group.
-She and William, later known as "Spike", shared an intimate relationship, though Angelus continued to engage in sexual relations with Dru as well.
+In 1880, Drusilla sired the young poet William, (first mentioned in “School Hard”).
+William the Bloody joined Drusilla and Angelus.
+Drusilla and William, later known as "Spike", shared an intimate relationship, though Angelus continued to engage in sexual relations with Dru as well.

 Shortly after Angelus is cursed with a soul, Spike and Drusilla (unaware of the ensoulment) go their separate ways from Darla and Angel.
 At some point before their arrival in Sunnydale in late 1997, Drusilla is attacked and severely injured by an angry mob in Prague, leaving her in a weakened and frail condition.
 Spike cares for her, and the couple decide to travel to the Hellmouth in hopes that its energy will help to restore Drusilla's strength and health.